Arbitrary precision complex ball matrices#

 • Clemens Heuberger (2014-10-25): Initial version.

-This is a rudimentary binding to the Arb library; it may be useful to refer to its documentation for more details.
+This is an incomplete interface to the acb_mat module of FLINT; it may be useful to refer to its documentation for more details.

 Bases: Matrix_dense

 Matrix over a complex ball field.
-Implemented using the acb_mat type of the Arb library.
+Implemented using the acb_mat type of the FLINT library.

 EXAMPLES: